-Reading First Classrooms, Broward County Public Schools Broward County, FL
+Broward County Public Schools Impact on Reading First Kindergarten Classrooms Broward County, FL

-Fundations is the suggested kindergarten program that may be used in place of the basal phonics component for the 52 Reading First Schools of Broward County.
-It is delivered during small-group instruction as part of the uninterrupted 90-120 minute reading block.
+Fundations® was the suggested kindergarten program that could be used in place of the basal phonics component for the 52 Reading First Schools of Broward County in 2005-2006.
+The program was delivered during small-group instruction as part of the uninterrupted 90 to 120 minute reading block.

-The following samples from the Florida Progress Monitoring & Reporting Network, show the quarterly Recommended Level of Instruction for the 2005-2006 school year.
+The following samples from the Florida Progress Monitoring and Reporting Network show the guarterly Recommended Level of Instruction for the 2005-2006 school year.

-The top row shows the District Kindergarten Grade Summary, with subsequent rows representing individual schools.
+The top row shows the district kindergarten grade summary, with subsequent rows representing individual schools.
 Schools 8 and 11 were not using Fundations with fidelity and are highlighted in red in the figure that follows.
-(See following page.)
+(See Table 1.)